emeeks/d3-carto-map/README.md

 d3-carto-map
 ======

+0.1

 The purpose of d3.carto is not to obscure D3 but rather the opposite: to make it trivial to make a map with the usual web map functionality so that a developer can focus on integrating into that map the information visualization and data processing that D3 is so well-suited for.

 If you want to update the color or icons or other visual elements, the expectation is that you'll do that via selections of existing elements like you would with a hand-crafted D3 map.
+This is still rather ill-formed, you can see **[an example here of adding new markers](http://emeeks.github.io/cartomap/change-markers.html)**, but it requires that you use a dummy datum object that d3.carto.map will automatically append with drawing data for the scaled map.

 Take a look at example.html to see how simple it is.